 The ability to build a report without having to know anything about data modeling.
 We’ve written extensively on this subject because it’s an important one.
 Non-technical end users are generally unfamiliar with the nuances of data modeling, so it’s important to find a solution that handles modeling behind the scenes while permitting more advanced users to adjust those defaults.

 Ease of use.
 Business intelligence reports can be very complex, so you want the application to be powerful and feature rich without being overwhelming.
 Look for solutions that can be tailored to accommodate users at either end of the technical spectrum.

 Web-based access.
 What’s the point of being able to answer unanticipated questions if you can only do so at your desktop computer?
-Ensure that your end users will be able to access their data anywhere on any connected device so that their ad hoc reports can be truly ad hoc.
+Ensure that your end users will be able to access their data anywhere on any connected device so that their ad hoc analyses and reports can be truly ad hoc.

 Real Ad Hoc Reporting Use Cases

 Since the primary goal of an ad hoc reporting solution is to give end users direct control over their analytics, ad hoc reporting applications are typically designed to be easy to use and intuitive.
 The following software providers’ embedded ad hoc reporting solutions empowered customers in two entirely different industries (attractions and education) to craft reports without help from the providers’ IT teams, improving overall customer satisfaction and operational efficiency.